 The smaller the dog by body weight, the higher the risk for an adverse reaction.
 The team also found that some breeds were more likely to have a vaccine reaction than others.
 The top three breeds with higher adverse events include:

-However, the rates of adverse events were still low for these breeds (roughly 45-55 events/10,000 vaccinations).
+However, the rates of adverse events remained low for these breeds (roughly 45 to 55 events per 10,000 vaccinations).

 The team also confirmed previous data that suggested that the greater the number of vaccinations given during a visit, the higher the risk of an adverse reaction.
 Owners need to understand this refers to the actual number of vaccines, not the number of antigens in a vaccine (for example, the combination distemper/parvovirus/adenovirus/Parainfluenza virus vaccine would count as one vaccine).

 The same team published a study in 2007 looking at adverse events in 500,000 cats within 30 days of vaccination (note this time frame was quite a bit larger than the two dog studies).
 The team reported that the rate of adverse events was 51.6/10,000 cats vaccinated.
 Like dogs, the more vaccines given at one time, the higher the likelihood of a reaction.
 Neutered cats also had a higher risk of a vaccination reaction, and the chance was most significant for cats that were approximately 1 year old.
-Lethargy was the most commonly reported clinical sign, with swelling, pain or soreness at the sight of the injection being the second most commonly reported adverse event.
+Lethargy was the most commonly reported sign, followed by swelling, pain, or soreness at the injection site.

 Unlike in the dog study, the team followed cats for one to two years.
-The long follow-up time was related to injection-site sarcoma formation, a severe cancer that forms at the site of previous injections.
+The extended follow-up period focused on monitoring for injection-site sarcoma, a serious cancer that can develop at previous injection sites.
 In this study, the team did not find that cats who had localized vaccine reactions developed ISS during the study follow-up period.

 The bottom line for the dog and the cat study is that the rate of adverse reactions is still meager.